 There’s certainly no shortage of places to eat and drink on Block Island, but this sandwich alone is worth a visit to Dead Eye Dicks!
 If you’re looking for where to eat on Block Island in the New Harbor section of the island, you’ll find tasty offerings for lunch, dinner, and cocktails with stunning sunset views from their deck.

 Have a Mudslide at The Oar

 Those who make the frequent Block Island trip know that mudslides are the unofficial cocktail of choice while on island time.
 One of the best around is served at the Oar, a casual outdoor spot overlooking the Great Salt Pond.
 As the name implies, the walls are adorned with personalized oars from the many visitors throughout the years.
 Go for the mudslide, but stay for the delicious food, people watching and spectacular sunsets.

 Linger on the lawn at The Atlantic Inn

-If Victorian charm, fancy cocktails, jazz music, and tapas are more your thing, head on up the hill to the Atlantic Inn, where you’ll find all the makings of a classic New England experience.
+If Victorian charm, fancy cocktails, jazz music, and tapas are more your thing, head on up the hill to the Atlantic Inn, where you’ll find one of the best Block Island hotels with all the makings of a classic New England experience.
 The iconic blue and white inn, which dates back to 1879, is home to a bed and breakfast, a fine dining establishment, a veranda bar and a sprawling lawn made for leisurely sipping.

 They also host lovely wedding weekends here, which is where I said my “I do’s” nearly 4 years ago now, so I might be a bit biased when it comes to my enthusiasm for this spot, but I can assure you it’s well worth a visit! ☺